 1) Get wooden planks for the dining table.

-Finding the right wooden planks for the homemade dining table is actually easier in the village than in the city.
-Because the demand for high-quality Oak planks is now significantly higher in urban areas.
-In the village, on the other hand, there are many farmers who still have old wooden planks in the attic or in their barn.
-I do not want to say that the planks are to be found there like sand on the sea, but.... say the planks are to be found there like Plastic waste in the environment.
+In the village, on the other hand, there are many farms where old Wooden planks lying in the attic or in the barns.
+I don't want to say that the planks can be found there like sand by the sea, but.... say the planks can be found there like Plastic waste in the environment. 😉

 2) Clean, plane, trim and sand planks.